joshlsastro/simple_citations/Handbook.md

 ## Author

 If there is one author, write the author's name down in an easily recognizable format.
 If there are two authors, write down "[first author] and [second author]".
-If there are more than three authors, write down "[first author] et al.".
+If there are more than two authors, write down "[first author] et al.".
 The author field should be followed by a comma.

 ## Name of Source